qiskit-community/qiskit-alt/README.md

     * [Fixed #4791: Explicity checked for several int types #4810](https://github.com/Qiskit/qiskit-terra/pull/4810) 1 comment

     The solution was to enumerate possible types and take a small performance hit.
+Presumably, if further numpy derivatives need to be supported, we could weigh the benefit of supporting them vs the cost of adding more checks to the list.
     In constrast, in Julia,
     * Regarding different types of integers, `Int64`, `Int32`, etc.; one would, idiomatically, with little consideration, use a parametric type, possibly constrained by the supertype `Integer`.
     * Standard Julia arrays and all kinds of exotic arrays use the same set of integer types, so the issue of supporting